taiseiKMC/refx-container/usage.md

        }
 }
 ```

-This example is an introduction to the environment variables, `Assume`, `LoopInv` and `Measure`.
-The program first defines the sum of all elements in `list int` by `Measure` at the beginning.
-Next, `Assume` assigns the value of the stack at that point to the variable `l`, declared in the end of `ContractAnnot`. `LoopInv` gives the loop-invariant for `ITER`. `ITER { ADD }` is an instruction that adds the head of the list to `s` the second from the top of the stack.
+This contract computes the sum of the integers in the list passed as a parameter.
+The `ContractAnnot` annotation uses the function `sumseq`, which is defined in the earlier `Measure` annotation.
+In the `code` section, the `Assume` annotation is used to specify that `l`, which is declared to be a ghost variable in the `ContractAnnot`, is the list passed as a parameter.  `LoopInv` gives the loop-invariant for `ITER`. `ITER { ADD }` is an instruction that adds the head of the list to the second `s` from the top of the stack.
 The loop-invariant condition `s + sumseq r = sumseq l` expresses that adding `s` to the sum of list `r` in process equals the sum of the list `l`.
-The condition written in Assume are lost after going through LoopInv.
-I add `l = first arg` to the loop-invariant condition so that the condition for the value of `l` is not forgotten.

 <!--
 この例は環境変数, Assume, LoopInv, Measureの紹介です。